 - Defective vehicles or parts: Just as with any other vehicle, poorly designed or defective parts can put ATV riders at a huge risk.
 It’s important to continuously check on which vehicle maker currently has recalled out for their products at ATVSafety.gov.

 What are the Injuries Associated with ATV Accidents?

 ATVs are associated with both serious and fatal injuries.
 Especially due to the openness of the cab of the vehicle, many serious injuries can arise from a non-fatal ATV accident, such as:

 - Head, Neck, and Brain Injuries

 - Wrongful Death

 ATV related injuries can have lifelong consequences for those injured.
-Years on medical care and physical therapy will be the result after any of the aforementioned injuries.
+Years of medical care and physical therapy will be the result of any of the aforementioned injuries.
 In addition to physical well being, ATV accidents can take a toll on mental and emotional health as well.
 An experienced Las Vegas personal injury lawyer from Cogburn Law will be ready to fight for the compensation you deserve after your ATV accident.